-Authorities ID man shot dead in Eau Claire home invasion
+Man shot dead in Eau Claire home invasion is ID'd

 Police also said that three children were in the apartment at the time of the shooting.
 They were not physically harmed and are safe, police added.

 Anyone with information about the shooting is urged to contact police at 1-715-839-8682.
-Anonymous information can be reported to Eau Claire County Crime Stoppers at 1-715-874-TIPS or www.eauclairecountycrimestoppers.org.
+Anonymous information can be reported to Eau Claire County Crime Stoppers at 1-715-874-TIPS or eauclairecountycrimestoppers.org.